 The following standard operating procedure was prepared to describe how to collect samples of suspended sediment transported during storm flows in the Guadalupe River near the Highway 101 crossing as a surrogate for the suspended sediment load delivered into the San Francisco Bay.
 The suspended sediment load will inform the mercury loading, so the following suspended sediment sampling procedures have been adapted to accommodate clean sampling methods to avoid contamination of mercury samples (EPA Method 1669).
-The procedures describe how to sample a depth-integrated, flow-weighted suspended sediment concentration using the equal-width-interval (EWI) method presented in the USGS report Field Methods for Measurement of Fluvial Sediment (Edwards and Glysson 1999).
-A better characterization of the total suspended sediment and mercury concentrations are obtained by collecting multiple verticals across the width of the stream, as compared to a single vertical.
+The following procedures describe how to sample a depth-integrated, suspended sediment concentration.